Store and reuse values using variables

 Variables without a variable scope are useful for trying out the value before adding the variable to a scope.
 This is also useful for sending data with requests that isn't meant to hold a default value.
 For example, a variable without a scope might send user-specific information that changes each time you send the request.
 Variables without a scope also enable you to create a placeholder variable to share with your API consumers, without having to define the variable at a specific scope.

 In the request builder, you can create a variable without adding it to a variable scope.
-The value you enter for this variable is stored locally and only available in the request it's set in.
-When you select Variables, the variable isn't associated with a scope (highlighted by color) in the variables pane under Variables used.
+The value you enter for this variable is stored locally and is only available in the request it's set in.
+When you select Variable list icon Variables, the variable isn't associated with a scope (highlighted by color) in the variables pane under Variables in request.

 To set a value for a variable without a scope, hover over it, select Enter value, then enter a value.
-You can also select Variables in the workbench to open the variables pane.
-Select Enter value next to the variable, then enter a value under Variables used.
+You can also select Variable list icon Variables in the workbench to open the variables pane.
+Select Enter value next to the variable, then enter a value under Variables in request.

 Values for variables without a scope are stored locally in a request until you close its tab or sign out of Postman.
 When you open the request again, the variable's value will be empty.
 If you'd like to store and reuse the value in your requests, you can add the variable and its value to a scope.